 - Golfers — In addition to swing analysis, we outline specific ways to perfect your swing and prevent injuries caused by improper technique.

 - Runners — Our experts use video gait analysis, which includes assessing your running action on a treadmill, and biomechanics to create customized plans to help you reduce the risk of injury.

 - Women athletes — Our team has expertise in helping women athletes with special needs related to pregnancy and postpartum issues.
 We are also trained to help with the "female athlete triad" — a syndrome involving menstrual changes, energy imbalance and bone health.
 We help you reduce the risk of injury and improve strength for better performance.

 Rehabilitation and physical therapy

-Physical therapists help diagnose, manage and treat disorders and injuries of the musculoskeletal system, bones and joints.
+Experienced therapists in our physical therapy and rehab programs help diagnose, manage and treat disorders and injuries of the musculoskeletal system, bones and joints.
 During treatment, physical therapists will medically supervise exercise that helps patients restore and maintain maximum movement and function.
 Physical therapy may include cardiovascular exercise, strength training, endurance exercises and manual therapy techniques.

 Sports concussion program